-This Management's Discussion and Analysis of Operations and Financial Condition ("MD&A") of Battery Mineral Resources Corp. ("BMR" or the "Company") should be read in conjunction with the Company's audited annual consolidated financial statements for the year ended December 31, 2023, including the notes thereon (the "Consolidated Financial Statements").
+This Management's Discussion and Analysis of Operations and Financial Condition ("MD&A") of Battery Mineral Resources Corp. ("BMR" or the "Company") should be read in conjunction with the Company's unaudited interim consolidated financial statements for the three months ended March 31, 2024, including the notes thereon (the "Financial Statements"), as well as the Company's Audited Annual Consolidated Financial Statements for the year ended December 31, 2023, including the notes thereon and the Company's Management's Discussion and Analysis for the year ended December 31, 2023.

 The Company's Financial Statements have been prepared in accordance with IFRS Accounting Standards ("IFRS Accounting Standards") as issued by the International Accounting Standards Board ("IASB").
 Unless otherwise stated, all amounts discussed herein are denominated in Canadian dollars.
-This MD&A was prepared as of April 30, 2024, and all information is current as of such date.
+This MD&A was prepared as of May 29, 2024, and all information is current as of such date.
 Readers are encouraged to read the Company's public information filings on SEDAR at www.sedar.com.